Visit Investors & Advisors Site | Support |

 Driving Sustainable Progress: Our Proactive Engagement Approach

-Global Sustainable Value actively engages with companies like Exxon.
+Global Value Transition actively engages with companies like Exxon.
 With some companies, we escalate our engagement to ensure that they continue to make progress toward sustainability, whether through proxy voting or, in some cases, board-level conversations.

 As part of our well-defined engagement plan, we identify KPIs for each company that set a baseline for improvement and allow us to measure progress toward sustainability.
 Figure 1 details some of the specific KPIs we developed for Exxon.